wafflespeanut/scripts/AutomatonX/README.md

 I know this isn't entirely intrusion-free.
 There could be a hole somewhere.
 But, whenever I come across one, I'll try to patch it ASAP...

+### Notes

+I had a course in cryptography lately.
+Only then I realized that whatever I've done is one of the most *stupidest* encryption scheme that anyone could possibly imagine...

 ### Changelog

 v3.0: AutomatonX